Our Sponsorship Project

 The cost of sponsoring a child

-Currently we ask sponsors to contribute £125 a year for a primary child or £250 for a secondary child.
+Currently we ask sponsors to contribute £180 a year or £15 a month for a primary child and £300 a year or £25 a month for a secondary child.
 We ask sponsors to pay fees for the following academic year by the end of November, which allows us to buy new uniform, shoes and so on in time for the school year, which starts at the end of January and finishes at the end of November.

 Sponsoring a granny